 Elderly Exercise Routine

 Exercise is also a key factor when it comes to preventing/managing chronic medical conditions.
 Exercise can help seniors to maintain a healthy weight, boost energy, fight off depression, and even prevent falls since it strengthens muscles and bones.
-Before beginning an exercise routine, it is a good idea for your loved one to talk to their doctor to make sure that it is ok.
+Before beginning an exercise routine, it is a good idea for your loved one to talk to their doctor to make sure that it is okay.
 As a caregiver, you can help your loved one to meet exercise goals and to be consistent with their exercise routine.

 Having plenty of social interaction is another way your loved one can age healthfully.
-Participating in social situations regularly can help your loved one to prevent loneliness, isolation, depression, and boredom.
+Participating in social situations regularly can help your loved one combat loneliness, isolation, depression, and boredom.
 Encourage your loved one to get involved in a club or a group such as a book club, knitting group, or walking group.
 If they enjoy learning new things, taking a class is also a great way to meet people and stay social.

 Latest posts by Robbie (see all)